 MDB Capital Group, LLC and its affiliates collectively beneficially own more than 10% of our outstanding convertible preferred stock and have an interest in this offering beyond customary underwriting discounts and commissions.
 Because MDB Capital Group, LLC and its affiliates collectively beneficially own more than 10% of our outstanding common stock, MDB Capital Group, LLC is deemed to be an affiliate of the company and to have a "conflict of interest" under Rule 5121 of Financial Industry Regulatory Authority Inc. Accordingly, this offering will be made in compliance with the applicable provisions of Rule 5121.
 The rule requires that a "qualified independent underwriter" meeting certain standards participate in the preparation of the registration statement and prospectus and exercise the usual standards of due diligence with respect thereto.
 Feltl and Company, Inc. has agreed to act as a "qualified independent underwriter" within the meaning of Rule 5121 in connection with this offering.
 Feltl and Company, Inc. will receive \$125,000 for serving as a qualified independent underwriter in connection with this offering.
-In its role as qualified independent underwriter, Feltl and Company, Inc. has participated in due diligence and the preparation of this prospectus and the registration statement of which this prospectus forms a part, we cannot assure you that this will adequately address all potential conflicts of interest.
+In its role as qualified independent underwriter, Feltl and Company, Inc. has participated in due diligence and the preparation of this prospectus and the registration statement of which this prospectus forms a part.
+Although Feltl and Company, Inc. has, in its capacity as qualified independent underwriter, participated in due diligence and the preparation of this prospectus and the registration statement of which this prospectus forms a part, we cannot assure you that this will adequately address all potential conflicts of interest.
 We have agreed to indemnify Feltl and Company, Inc. against liabilities incurred in connection with acting as qualified independent underwriter, including liabilities under the Securities Act.
-In accordance with Rule 5121, MDB Capital Group, LLC will not sell shares of our common stock to a discretionary account without the prior written approval from the account holder.
-See the section titled "Underwriting (Conflicts of Interest)" for additional information.
+In accordance with Rule 5121, MDB Capital Group, LLC will not sell shares of our common stock to a discretionary account without the prior written approval from the account hol

 You will experience immediate dilution in the book value per share of the common stock you purchase.
 Because the price per share of our common stock being offered is substantially higher than the book value per share of our common stock, you will experience substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the offering price of \$4.00 per share, if you purchase shares of common stock in this offering, you will experience immediate and substantial dilution of \$2.32 per share in the net tangible book value of the common stock at December 31, 2015.
+Based on the offering price of \$4.00 per share, if you purchase shares of common stock in this offering, you will experience immediate and substantial dilution of \$2.33 per share in the net tangible book value of the common stock at December 31, 2015.